northstack/documentation/src/articles/cli/macos.md

 ---
-title: "MacOS Installation Guide"
+title: 'MacOS Installation Guide'
-related: ["/cli/", "/cli/reference/"]
+related: ['/cli/', '/cli/reference/']
-description: "Learn how to install the NorthStack CLI on MacOS."
+description: 'Learn how to install the NorthStack CLI on MacOS.'
 ---

 # Installing the NorthStack CLI on MacOS